patrykpilek/apis-php/README.md

   - connect to the database from PHP: add a Database class
   - [Packagist: "dotenv" packages](https://packagist.org/?query=dotenv)
   - move the database connection data to a separate .env file
+  - create a table data gateway class for the resource table
 - [ ] Create a RESTful API: create, update and delete individual resources
 - [ ] API key authentication
 - [ ] An introduction to authentication using access tokens